Characters of the Mortal Kombat series: Kobra

-The character was named "Ken Masters" while Deception was in a beta phase of the production due to his physical resemblance to Street Fighter character of the same name.
+Kobra was given the placeholder name of "Ben Masters" while Deception was in production, due to his physical resemblance to Street Fighter character Ken Masters.
 Ed Boon described Kobra in Deception as "the simple character that everybody can pick up and play" with easy-to-execute special moves.

-GamePlayBook placed Kobra sixth in their 2010 listing of the 10 worst Mortal Kombat characters, unfavorably comparing him to Ken.
-He was also ranked as the fifth worst Mortal Kombat character by ScrewAttack, who described him as "a generic white guy".
-However, Den of Geek rated Kobra 35th in their 2015 ranking of the 64 series characters, calling him an "evil Johnny Cage".
+In the 2022 animated film Mortal Kombat Legends: Snow Blind, Kobra is one of Kano's main Black Dragon henchmen.GamePlayBook placed Kobra sixth in their 2010 listing of the 10 worst Mortal Kombat characters, unfavorably comparing him to Ken.
+Den of Geek rated Kobra 35th in their 2015 ranking of the 64 series characters, calling him an "evil Johnny Cage".